manalilatkar/stacky/README.md

     report  - get report <id>
     kpi     - crunch KPIs
     hosts   - list all host names
+    search  - 'search <service-name> <field> <value>'
+              search for rawdata events belonging to any service - nova, glance or generic according to any field and its value.
 ```

 NOTE: *kpi* and *watch* commands are currently disabled.
 Will be fixed soon.